ilkar399/KingmakerPortraitManager/KingmakerPortraitManager/Readme.md

 	stored in modDirectory/tags/
 	json format in storage, plaintext in portrait directory only jsonstring allowed, converted to lowercase
-	reserved tags: all, recent, "".
+	reserved tags: all, recent, "", favorite.
 	tags are loaded into dictionary {string, List<string>}
 *filters
 	Filter is a List<string> of portraitIDs that won't be shown in UI.